Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 1. Defend your logo

-2. Use typography that can be read
+2. Use typography recipients can read

 3. Limit the color palette

-4. “Speak” in your brand’s voice
+4. “Speak” in your brand’s “voice”

-5. Make available images that are the right size and type
+5. Make images available that are the right size and type

 Defend your logo